 Eflone Side Effects

-Note: This page contains information about the side effects of fluorometholone ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Eflone.
+Note: This document contains side effect information about fluorometholone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Eflone.

 For the Consumer

 Applies to fluorometholone ophthalmic: ophthalmic ointment, ophthalmic suspension

 Side effects requiring immediate medical attention

 Along with its needed effects, fluorometholone ophthalmic (the active ingredient contained in Eflone) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking fluorometholone ophthalmic: